 The zen of Stafsnes – The hidden beach

-Stafsnes is almost like Hawaii – but without the palm trees… 😉
+Stafsnes can be blissfully sheltered (and wind-free!), and significantly warmer than the rest of the island.
+It’s almost like Hawaii – but without the palm trees… 😉

 Part of this pebbly beach is beneath an overhanging cave.
-It displays layers of vivid colours when sunlight sparkles off the incoming waves onto the cave walls.
-Stafsnes can be blissfully sheltered – and wind-free! – and significantly warmer than the rest of the island.
+The cave displays layers of vivid colours when sunlight sparkles off the incoming waves onto the cave walls.
+The peninsula of Stafsnes stretches out beyond the cave and around the bay.
+It’s a popular spot for nesting puffins in the summer months.

 Tantalizing little glimpses